ezWheelSAS/swd_starter_kit_bringup/README.md

   `localization`.
 In the `mapping` mode, a SLAM algorithm is used to build a map of the environment, this map can then be saved as a static map (using `map_server/map_saver`).
 Then, we can launch the robot in the localization mode to localize itself in the map.
+If you do not need to launch a localization or mapping stack, set `nav_mode` is set to `none`.
 - `nav_algo` (default `"hector"`): The algorithm to be used for the selected mode, it accepts [`hector`, `lama` or `gmapping`] when `nav_mode=='mapping'`, and [`amcl` or `lama`] when `nav_mode=='localization'`, note that for